Martchus/openQA-helper/README.md

     * In `worker.ini` you likely want to adjust the `HOST` to `http://localhost:9526` so the worker will directly connect to the web UI and websocket server (making it unnessarary to use an HTTP reverse proxy).
     * For this setup it makes most sense to set `WORKER_HOSTNAME` to `127.0.0.1` in `worker.ini`.
-Note that for remote workers (not covered by this setup guide) the variable must be set to an IP or domin which the web UI can use to connect to the worker host (see [official documentation](https://github.com/os-autoinst/openQA/blob/master/docs/Pitfalls.asciidoc#steps-to-debug-developer-mode-setup)).
+Note that for remote workers (not covered by this setup guide) the variable must be set to an IP or domain which the web UI can use to connect to the worker host (see [official documentation](https://github.com/os-autoinst/openQA/blob/master/docs/Pitfalls.asciidoc#steps-to-debug-developer-mode-setup)).
     * Useful adjustments to the config for using the svirt backend, enable caching and profiling are given in the subsequent sections.